Warship Wednesday December 17, 2014, the Catfish of the Falklands

 Back to the Catfish

 As part of the huge U.S. submarine build-up in World War II, Catfish was a member of the immense 120-ship Balao-class, the largest class of submarines in the United States Navy.
 US subs, unlike those of many navies of the day, were ‘fleet’ boats, capable of unsupported operations in deep water far from home.
 Able to range 11,000 nautical miles on their reliable diesel engines, they could undertake 75-day patrols that could span the immensity of the Pacific.
-Carrying 24 (often unreliable) Mk14 Torpedoes, these subs often sank anything short of a 5000-ton Maru or warship by surfacing and using their deckguns.
-The also served as the firetrucks of the fleet, rescuing downed naval aviators from right under the noses of Japanese warships.
+Carrying 24 (often unreliable) Mk14 Torpedoes, these subs often sank anything short of a 5000-ton Maru or warship by surfacing and using their deck guns.
+They also served as the firetrucks of the fleet, rescuing downed naval aviators from right under the noses of Japanese warships.

 Laid down 6 Jan 1944 at Electric Boat Company in Groton, Catfish (SS-339) was commissioned 19 March 1945 with less than six months left in the war.
-By the time she was accepted and transited to the Pacific, she only appeared in Japanese controlled waters in August 1945, just days before the cease-fire.
+By the time she was accepted and transited to the Pacific, she only appeared in Japanese-controlled waters in August 1945, just days before the cease-fire.
 By the end of September, she was back on the West Coast, based out of San Diego with one battle star for her very quiet World War II service.

-In 1948-49, she was given a ten-month long extensive modernization to upgrade her to a more Atomic-era GUPPY II profile.
+In 1948-49, she was given a ten-month-long extensive modernization to upgrade her to a more Atomic-era GUPPY II profile.
 This involved streamlining her hull, having a new sail installed, removing her topside armament, and giving her sensors an update.
 Her auxiliary engines were removed, her batteries doubled, and a snorkel fitted.

 June 1950 found her on a routine West Pac cruise when the Korean conflict broke out and, along with USS Pickerel, was the first submarines to make war patrols under a UN flag.
 Like her WWII service, Korea proved a quiet war for the Catfish, making two combat patrols in the area keeping a sharp eye out for encroaching Chinese and Soviet ships.

 Over the next two decades, she made regular cruises and by 1968 had conducted her 6,000th dive.
 She was used both as a fleet boat and as a training platform for Naval Reserve bubbleheads.
-Notably, she was one of the few submarines that were given the chance to sink a warship in peacetime when on she sent the retired Barnegat-class seaplane tender ex-USS Suisan (AVP-53) to the bottom in an October 1966 Sinkex just after her last refit.
+Notably, she was one of the few submarines that were given the chance to sink a warship in peacetime when she sent the retired Barnegat-class seaplane tender ex-USS Suisan (AVP-53) to the bottom in an October 1966 Sinkex just after her last refit.
 At the time, she had augmented her WWII-era MK 14 fish with more modern Mk 37 ASW torpedoes against submarines.

 Fresh off her sinking she made an appearance in a third U.S. war, spending time in Vietnam waters from Jan-Oct 1967 and again from March-Sept 1970.
-She engaged in lifeguard duty for aircrews lost at sea, as well as hung close (within 100 yards, close enough to catch mortar rounds according to VA records,) of shore for reasons likely still classified.
+She engaged in lifeguard duty for aircrews lost at sea, as well as hung close (within 100 yards, close enough to catch mortar rounds according to VA records,) to shore for reasons likely still classified.

-Speaking of classified, Catfish had already been there unofficially in 1962, laying off Dong Hoi, North Vietnam keeping tabs on that country’s navy in Operation Wise Tiger, quietly transmitting intelligence information that would in turn be used by the CIA to run a group of Nasty boats and armed sampans in black ops all along the coast.
+Speaking of classified, Catfish had already been there unofficially in 1962, laying off Dong Hoi, North Vietnam keeping tabs on that country’s navy in Operation Wise Tiger, quietly transmitting intelligence information that would, in turn, be used by the CIA to run a group of Nasty boats and armed sampans in black ops all along the coast.

 By 1971, the aging 27-year old smoke boat had seen better days and the U.S. Navy was increasingly all-nuclear when it came to submarines.